We’re renaming ‘products’ to ‘apps’

 Add data to user properties

 User properties are key-value pairs associated with Jira users.
-Other products don't make use of these properties.
+Other apps don't make use of these properties.
 An example user property could be:

 • key: Favorite color